 Tom Gerald Daly is an academic and consultant in the area of democracy-building, public law, and human rights.

-Tom is Associate Director of the Edinburgh Centre for Constitutional Law, MLS Fellow at Melbourne Law School and Co-Convenor of the Constitution Transformation Network (Melbourne Law School).
+Tom is Assistant Director of Melbourne School of Government, Associate Director of the Edinburgh Centre for Constitutional Law, and Co-Convenor of the Constitution Transformation Network (Melbourne Law School).
 As a consultant on public law, human rights, and democracy-building he has worked on EU, Council of Europe, African Union and International IDEA projects, most recently designing an African Judicial Network for the African Court on Human and Peoples' Rights, and managing a major €3m Council of Europe project on strengthening judicial ethics in Turkey.
 He has previously clerked for the Chief Justice of Ireland (6 years) and has worked at the Judicial Studies Institute and the Global Justice Academy at Edinburgh University.
 A qualified barrister, he holds law degrees from the University of Edinburgh, European University Institute (EUI), and Honorable Society of King's Inns.
 Recent publications include a monograph, The Alchemists: Questioning Our Faith in Courts as Democracy-Builders (Cambridge University Press, 2017) and a chapter on ‘Democratic Decay in 2016’ in International IDEA’s Annual Review of Constitution-Building for 2016.
 His current book project concerns the role of public law in countering 'democratic decay' worldwide.
 He has written on democratic decay as a columnist for the I-CONnect blog and tweets @DemocracyTalk.

 MY BACKGROUND and DEMOCRATIC DECAY